ether/ep_webrtc/README.md

 ### Per-User

 There's a setting for each user under their settings menu that can turn audio/video chat feature off and on.
 The setting is saved in cookies and will apply when they reload the page.
-The user can also change the value of this setting to true by loading the page with `?av=YES` in the URL path. (at the moment, `av=NO` does not work to turn it off)
+The user can also change the value of this setting to true by loading the page with `?webrtcenabled=true` or `?webrtcenabled=false` in the URL path.

 ### Site-Wide

 There is a site-wide setting in `settings.json` that determines whether the feature is initially turned on or off for users who have not yet set their own preference:

     "ep_webrtc" : {
-        "enabled" : ...
+        "disabled" : ...
     }

-The `"enabled"` setting can either be `true` or `false`.
-It is optional, with a default value of `true`.
+The `"disabled"` setting can either be `true` or `false`.
+It is optional, with a default value of `false`.

 ## Enabling or disabling audio or video individually